Tuesday, January 20, 2026

 Plus, the first studio for Today (NBC) from the RCA Exhibition Hall served as an influence on modern broadcast design, like the newsroom and the windowed concept in downtown cores.

-With its expansion to 30 minutes, the CBS Evening News started using a set, which comprised a desk created in the form of a U shape, the newsroom and a world map.
+With its expansion to 30 minutes, the CBS Evening News began to use a studio set, comprising a desk created in the form of a horseshoe (shaped like a U), the newsroom centrepiece and a world map.

-Studio 33 at the CBS Broadcast Centre served as a testing ground for the Walter Cronkite-era studio set being used for the CBS Evening News until 1986, when it moved 14 studio numbers up.
+Studio 33 at the CBS Broadcast Centre was a permanent home for the Walter Cronkite-era news studio being used for the CBS Evening News.

 McClurg Court, a rink, became a television studio in the mid-1950's, but also a testing ground for the regular newsroom-as-set trend that WBBM-TV had pioneered in 1973 until the early-1990's.